eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/get_entities.rst

      - Contained
      - Itself
      - Contains
-     - By Participant
+     - By DomainParticipant
-     - By Participant
+     - By DomainParticipant
-     - Subcontains
+     - Sub-contains
-     - Subcontains
+     - Sub-contains
-     - Subcontains
+     - Sub-contains
-     - By Participant
+     - By DomainParticipant
    * - Process
-     - Subcontained
+     - Sub-contained
      - Contained
      - Itself
-     - By Participant
+     - By DomainParticipant
-     - By Participant
+     - By DomainParticipant
      - Contains
-     - Subcontains
+     - Sub-contains
-     - Subcontains
+     - Sub-contains
-     - By Participant
+     - By DomainParticipant
    * - Domain
-     - By Participant
+     - By DomainParticipant
-     - By Participant
+     - By DomainParticipant
-     - By Participant
+     - By DomainParticipant
      - Itself
      - Contains
      - Contains
-     - Subcontains
+     - Sub-contains
-     - Subcontains
+     - Sub-contains
-     - By Participant
+     - By DomainParticipant
    * - Topic
-     - By Participant
+     - By DomainParticipant
-     - By Participant
+     - By DomainParticipant
-     - By Participant
+     - By DomainParticipant
      - Contained
      - Itself
      - By Endpoints
      - Contains
      - Contains
      - By Endpoints
-   * - DParticipant
+   * - DomainParticipant
-     - Subcontained
+     - Sub-contained
-     - Subcontained
+     - Sub-contained
      - Contained
      - Contained
      - By Endpoints